General Dentistry Services

 They are made of gold and can last for an extended period since they do not chip or break easily.
 However, the gold colour does not look natural, especially on the front teeth.

 They look natural and won’t chip easily, yet they wear down more quickly than other types of crowns from chewing.
 Tooth brushing tends to remove the highly polished surface of your composite crowns, staining them more easily.

 Generally, dental crowns last for years when properly cared for through regular brushing and cleaning.
-Consult our Calgary dentists today to determine which dental crowns are right for you.
+Visit our dental clinic, and our team will help you determine which dental crowns are right for you.

-Some of the common dental crown questions our Calgary patients are most concerned about are:
+Some of the common dental crown questions our patients are most concerned about are:

 A crown's principal function is to cover or preserve a damaged tooth.
 Your dentist may recommend a dental crown to complete your treatment if you have had a root canal or a severe cavity.
 A crown may also be required as part of a dental bridge or in conjunction with dental implants.

 Depending on the type, dental crowns can be made out of metals, ceramic, metal alloy, resin, or porcelain.

 Is It Possible to Get a Crown in Just One Visit?